nickolasnikolic/for-the-hungry/README.md

 Project Requirements:
-PHP 5 (no special features are used in this particular branch at this time, so PHP4 will work) Class 'A' browser with Javascript enabled
+PHP 5 (no special features are used in this particular branch at this time, so PHP4 will work) SSL Available from your host or configured by you (required by Facebook) Class 'A' browser with Javascript enabled